Dry Creek Environmental

 From Liability to Opportunity

-In Texas alone, more than 156,000 oil and gas wells were classified as inactive as of August 31, 2025, according to data compiled from the Railroad Commission of Texas.
-Each represents both a financial liability and an opportunity to eliminate emissions, reclaim land, and create measurable climate value.
+In Texas alone, more than 159,000 oil and gas wells were classified as inactive as of January 31, 2026, according to data from the Railroad Commission of Texas.
+Each represents both a financial liability and an opportunity to eliminate emissions, reclaim land, and translate those outcomes into economic value.

 “There are risks and costs to action.
 But they are far less than the long-range risks of comfortable inaction.”